 Aside from its introductory offers, the Diamond Preferred card’s other features don’t require much discussion.
 There are a few good security perks, and Citi Entertainment can be useful if you love to be out and about.
 But beyond that, there’s not much else.

-Click the “Apply Now” button below, and you’ll be taken to the Citi website.
+You can apply now by following the link below.
 Once you’re at the application you’ll have to provide a variety of basic background details, outlined below.

 Citi will then conduct an inquiry to check your creditworthiness, and you’ll most likely get an instant decision, though the issuer may follow up for more information.